itamar3429/tor_proxy/README.md

 ## authentication:

-for authentication there is a default user allowed username:secret.admin password:1.admin@pass
+for authentication there is a default user allowed<br>
+username:secret.admin<br>
+password:1.admin@pass

 there are a few ways to implement authentication: